This page lists the command line options for

 You can use this option multiple times to configure several settings on the same command line.
 Earlier entries with the same key will be overwritten.
 Examples:

 This option prints the current settings and customizations.

 See Configuration Settings for the list of settings you can configure.

 This option specifies a path to the coverage.xml file that contains static coverage data.

-See Application Coverage for details.
+See Application Coverage for Web Applications for details.